- Aim/Focus

 -

-Does the scheme owner review their assurance system on a periodic basis?
+Does the scheme owner review the effectiveness of their assurance system on a periodic basis?

 Possible answers